PulpQE/pulp-qe-tools/pulp3/install_pulp3/README.md

 # or use a custom playbook name
 export PULP3_PLAYBOOK=source-install.yml

-# Where did you cloned ansible-pulp3 (otherwise will fetch from github)
+# Where did you cloned ansible-pulp (otherwise will fetch from github)
-export PULP3_ROLES_PATH=/path/to/ansible-pulp3/
+export PULP3_ROLES_PATH=/path/to/ansible-pulp/
 ```

 Install it